ArgetIstalri/Soul-Heroes/README.md

 https://i.imgur.com/Ow5tHtO.png - stan_lee_3.png
 ### Creating Models
-Hero models are very important, but they can be very simple to add, and they can be one of the most annoying things to add.
-Some suits need extra things like capes, masks, and more which can clutter up your model class.
+Hero models are critical, but they can be effortless to add, and they can be one of the most annoying things to add.
+Some suits need extra things like capes, masks, and more, which can clutter up your model class.
 An example of a basic hero model with no special features is here:

 basic.json
 ```markdown